-The Smart Grid National Coordination project leads, coordinates and manages the national public/private partnership effort to develop interoperability standards for the smart grid, fulfilling NIST’s statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), in order to ensure that the estimated $400 billion of industry smart grid investment over the next 20 years will be interoperable and secure.
-The project also supports Administration policy development for the smart grid through the NIST National Coordinator for Smart Grid Interoperability’s co-chairmanship (with DOE) of the National Science and Technology Council Committee on Technology’s Smart Grid Interagency Working Group.
-The project provides technical support to federal and state regulators who promulgate standards-related policies and regulations for smart grid and approve utility investments.
-The project provides highly visible leadership of smart grid standardization efforts nationally and internationally to promote harmonization in order to maximize export opportunities for US manufacturers.
-The project provides programmatic leadership of NIST-wide smart grid measurement science research conducted in the Engineering Laboratory, the Information Technology Laboratory, and the Physical Measurement Laboratory.
+The Smart Grid National Coordination project leads, coordinates and manages the national public-private stakeholder partnership effort to accelerate development of interoperability standards for the smart grid, fulfilling NIST’s statutory responsibility under the Energy Independence and Security Act of 2007 (EISA) NIST’s highly visible leadership of smart grid standardization efforts helps to ensure that the estimated $400 billion of industry smart grid investment over the next 20 years in the U.S. will be interoperable and secure, and promotes international harmonization and alignment to maximize the ability of U.S. manufacturers to compete in a global smart grid market.
+The project also provides programmatic leadership of NIST-wide smart grid measurement science research conducted in the Engineering Laboratory, the Information Technology Laboratory, and the Physical Measurement Laboratory.

-Objective: This project leads, coordinates and manages the national public/private partnership effort to develop interoperability standards for the smart grid, fulfilling NIST’s statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), and provides programmatic leadership of NIST-wide smart grid measurement science research.
+Objective: This project leads, coordinates and manages the national public-private stakeholder partnership effort to accelerate development of interoperability standards for the smart grid, fulfilling NIST’s statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), and provides programmatic leadership of NIST-wide smart grid measurement science research by 2016.

 Smart Grid Secretariat